jumping2000/ArduinoProMini/README.md

 **5V** - Arduino Pro Mini 16Mhz and 5V
 1. Weld the  regulator (IC1) and the other capacitor (Cin,Cout, C-NRF, etc)
 2. short-circuit the 5v jumper and J2 pad
+3. attach the the 5V supply on X3 input
-3. the regulator gives 3.3v only to antenna
+4. the regulator gives 3.3v only to antenna

 **AA Battery --> 3V** - Arduino Pro Mini 8Mhz and 3.3V
 1. **DON'T weld** the  regulator (IC1)